-The V1 is XP Camper’s first design and has stood the test of time as one of the most popular overland expedition rigs ever built.
-Indeed, it’s even featured in our Seminal, “How to Build a Great Overland Expedition Truck Camper Rig.”
+The V1 is XP Camper’s first design and has stood the test of time as one of the most popular expedition rigs ever built.
+Indeed, it’s even featured in our top eight overland expedition campers article.
 This seamless monocoque, flatbed pop-up was designed with the one-ton truck in mind.
 The great thing about this particular pop-up, is that the top is made of a hard shell, fiberglass composite, which provides optimum strength and insulation in winter—only the front in the cabover is made of canvas.
 An electric lift quickly and easily raises the top of the camper to provide 6 feet 6 inches of headroom.
 The floorplan of the V1 is pretty spacious as well and offers a queen-size bed with underbed storage, a large kitchen, a wet-bath with cassette toilet, and a big dinette.
 The V1 is perfect for long-term expeditions and travel as evidenced by its massive 75-gallon fresh water tank and large, 27-gallon grey water tank.
 Like most of high-end overland expedition rigs, the V1 offers a Webasto hydronic dual diesel furnace and water heater, a 5-gallon Thetford cassette toilet, a massive battery bay capable of storing four 6 volt AGM golf cart batteries, and a high-tech command center with a 520 watt solar power system.
 An excellent value, the cost of the V1 installed is $120,925, including XP Campers’ custom flatbed tray.
-The XP V1 is shown here mounted on a 2005 Ram 3500 4×4 quad cab chassis with a classic Buckstop Baja Winch Bumper.
+The XP V1 is shown here mounted on a 2005 Ram 3500 4×4 quad cab chassis with a classic Buckstop Baja Winch Bumper mounted on the front.

 10. Maltec Maltexplorer 4×4